3rdstage/smart-contracts-boilerplate/README.md

 * `BIP39_MNEMONIC`
-    * Required for local Ganache (`scripts/ganacle-cli-start.sh`) and most of networks defined in Truffle configuration (`truffle-config.js`).
+    * Required for local Ganache (`scripts/ganache-cli-start.sh`) and most of networks defined in Truffle configuration (`truffle-config.js`).
     * To generate a new one, refer https://iancoleman.io/bip39/
 * `INFURA_PROJECT_ID`
-    * Required only for Ethereum testnets (Rinkeyby, Kovan, Ropsten) via Truffle
+    * Required only for Ethereum testnets (Rinkeby, Kovan, Ropsten) via Truffle
     * If you don't have any one, sign up for [Infura](https://infura.io/) and refer the following.
         * [Getting Started With Infura](https://blog.infura.io/getting-started-with-infura-28e41844cc89/)